cube-drone/build-a-the-web-presentation/README.md

 Another way to control the complexity of shared mutable state is with clever data structures.
 Using tools like atomic operations and copy-on-write, it's possible to build data structures that are highly resistant to being used in ways that will corrupt data.

-Another way to control that complexity is just to... embrance the madness.
+Another way to control that complexity is just to... embrace the madness.
 Get deep into mutex town and hope to hell you don't make a mistake.
-This is a common tactic for C++ programmers, who are crazy, and Rust programmers, who have invented a compiler so complicated that if you can write programs for it, at all, they're probably safe to run.
+This is a common tactic for C++ programmers, who are crazy, and Rust programmers, who have invented a compiler so complicated that _if_ you can write programs for it, at all, they're probably safe to run.

 Needless to say, unless you ARE writing a database, I don't necessarily recommend managing your own threaded concurrency and shared memory.
 In fact - if you're listening to me, an idiot, and learning things, you're probably not at the point in your career where you are ready to write database code yet.